zbraniecki/l20n.js/README.md

 instantly.
 Otherwise it sets the event listener and fire as soon as the context is ready.

-After that, each time locale list is modied (retranslation case) the callback will be executed.
+After that, each time locale list is modified (retranslation case) the callback will be executed.

 The HTML Bindings